fioprotocol/fio.chronicle/README.md

 ```

 #### Install
-To install fio.chronicle along with the default config.ini file, to '/opt/fio-chronicle', execute the following command;
+To install fio.chronicle along with the default configuration to '/opt/fio-chronicle', execute the following command;
 ```shell
 ./scripts/install.sh
 ```